There will be a time when you like to troubleshoot more about ODBC PowerPack Errors. Basically there are two ways you can log ODBC requests.

 NOTE: After you done logging make sure to disable logging else it may fill up your disk space

 There is another way to capture details for ODBC calls.
 Open ODBC Manager (Type odbc in start menu open ODBC Data Sources).
-This is OS feature and it by passes ZappySys Logging Engine.
+This is OS feature and it by passes the ZappySys Logging Engine.
 Dis advantage of this method is it will log all DSN created for that machine (Not only ZappySys DSN but all).

 To enable System level ODBC Trace perform these steps.